Search Language Syntax

 The fieldName keyword identifies an attribute of a resource.
 For example, when the resource type targeted by the query is an instance, specifying shape indicates that you want to see the shape of all matching instances.
 (In the case of instances only, the fieldName can identify an attribute of a related resource, such as the private IP address on an instance's VNIC attachment.
 Specifying attachedVnic.privateIp indicates that you want to see the private IP address of the attachment between a VNIC and an instance.)

-The additional details available for a given resource depends on what resource attributes were indexed for the resource type.
-To find the names of all indexed resource attributes for a given resource type, use the SDK or CLI to run a query that includes the return clause, but instead of specifying the field name, specify that you want to see allAdditionalFields.
+The additional details available for a particular resource depends on what resource attributes were indexed for the resource type.
+To find the names of all indexed resource attributes for a resource type, use the SDK or CLI to run a query that includes the return clause, but instead of specifying the field name, specify that you want to see allAdditionalFields.
 For example:

 query instance resources return allAdditionalFields

 This query produces a response that shows all indexed resource attributes for the instance resource type.
-(The Console cannot display these additional fields, except for instance resources when you apply the resource type filter, which is why you must use the SDK or CLI to retrieve the information.)
+(The Console can't display these other fields, except for instance resources when you apply the resource type filter, which is why you must use the SDK or CLI to retrieve the information.)
 In search results, the available additional details (and the structure of that information) depends on the matching resource type.
 Furthermore, you must have the necessary permission to see the resource attributes that you requested to see with your query.

 Restrictions

 You can only use the return clause against one resource type at a time.
-The query cannot specify multiple resource types if you include the return clause.
-If you want, though, you can specify multiple fields to return for a given resource type.
+The query can't specify multiple resource types if you include the return clause.
+If you want, though, you can specify more than one field to return for a particular resource type.

-You cannot include both the allAdditionalFields keyword and individual field names in the same query.
+You can't include both the allAdditionalFields keyword and individual field names in the same query.
 You can either specify the allAdditionalFields keyword or you can specify or more individual field names, separated by commas.

 Conditions